 1. Accountable to the tax and fee payers of Texas.
-Increasing the agency's level of preparedness for a natural disaster or high consequence animal disease outbreak ensures accountability to the tax and fee payers of Texas by better protecting the economic prosperity of Texas, as well as the state's food supply, which affects all Texans.
+Increasing the Agency's level of preparedness for a natural disaster or high consequence animal disease outbreak ensures accountability to the tax and fee payers of Texas by protecting the economic prosperity of Texas, as well as the state's food supply, which affects all Texans.

 - 2. Efficient by producing maximum results with no waste of taxpayer funds and by identifying any functions or provision considered redundant or not cost-effective.
-Creating a searchable database of after action documents that include protocols developed and relevant quantitative data will allow the agency to respond to future disasters with more efficiency and effectiveness without increasing cost to the state. - 3.
+Creating a searchable database of after action documents that include developed protocols.
+Relevant quantitative data will allow the agency to respond to future disasters with more efficiency and effectiveness. - 3.
 Effective by successfully fulfilling core functions, achieving performance measures, and implementing plans to continuously improve.
-The agency will continuously improve by improving disease response plans and developing the readiness of strike teams and incident management teams.
-The teams will be fully staffed and engaged in training opportunities, role-specific continuing education, and annual exercises. - 4.
+The agency will continuously improve by refining disease response plans and developing the strike and incident management teams which are ready to deploy.
+The teams will be fully staffed and engaged in training opportunities, role-specific continuing education, and annualexercises. - 4.
 Attentive to providing excellent customer service.
-The Texas Animal Health Commission will continue to improve customer service by providing educational materials on the agency website on One Health issues (the animal-human-environment connection). - 5.
+The Texas Animal Health Commission will continue to improve customer service by ensuring accurate educational materials are available on the agency website. - 5.
 Transparent such that agency actions can be understood by any Texan.
-The agency's emergency management division and public information employees work together to maintain a robust website with information available to the public on how to protect their animals by preparing for multiple types of natural disasters.
-The website also includes information on agency responses, helping the public to understand what they can expect with regard to support during a natural disaster.
+The Agency's Emergency Management and Communication Departments work together to maintain a robust website with information available to the public on how to protect their livestock through preparing for multiple types of natural disasters.
+The website also includes information on agency responses, and helping the public to understand what they can expect with regard to Agency support during a natural disaster.

-Goal #3: Protecting animal health by ensuring the internal processes are performed as effectively and efficiently as possible.
+Goal #3: Protecting animal health by ensuring internal processes are performed as effectively and efficiently as possible.